Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Visual-TCAV

+In practice, this integral is approximated numerically by evaluating gradients at a finite number of steps along the interpolation path using the Riemann trapezoidal rule.

+\paragraph{Normalizing attribution magnitude.} Since the scale of these attributions is the same as the raw logits, making interpretation difficult, we normalize the attributions so that their sum is between $0$ and $1$.
+We retain only the positive attributions, as we focus on evidence supporting the target class\footnote{For binary classifiers with a single output head, we treat the negative class score as $-z$.
+For the chosen target class (either $z$ or $-z$), we keep only positive IG values and normalize by their sum as in \cref{eq:normalize_attr}.}.
+We then compute the difference between the logits of the input and those of the baseline, followed by a ReLU and $[0,1]$ scaling as shown in \cref{eq:logit_norm_a,eq:logit_norm_b}, where $\vz(\tF)$ denotes the vector of logits obtained by running the model forward from the chosen layer while setting that layer's feature maps to $\tF$.

+The attributions for the target class ($k$) are then scaled so that their sum equals the normalized difference $\Delta \hat z_k$ for that class, as shown in \cref{eq:normalize_attr}.

-To estimate the attribution of a concept ($c$) for a target class ($t$), we utilize the pooled-CAV to perform a weighted sum of the normalized attributions toward that target class ($IG^{t, norm}$).
-Before this summation, we apply a ReLU and min-max normalization to the pooled-CAV to gradually extract less attribution for feature maps that are less correlated with the concept.
-The rationale behind using the ReLU is to consider only attributions of feature maps that are activated by the concepts.
-We refer to the normalized pooled-CAV values as $p^{c, norm}_k$.
-Finally, as shown in Equation (\ref{eq:concept_attribution}), we obtain the concept attribution ($Attr^{c, t}$) for a concept ($c$) and a target class ($t$) by summing all values, indexed by $i,j$, of an element-wise multiplication of the weighted attributions and the normalized concept map ($M^{c, norm}$), which is used as a spatial mask.
-This enables us to discard the attributions of activations related to the regions within the input image where the concept is not present or was not recognized.
+\paragraph{Weighting attributions by concept alignment.} To estimate the attribution of a concept $c$ for a target class $k$, we utilize the pooled-CAV as a per-channel vector of weights to perform a weighted sum of the normalized attributions $\hat{\tI\tG}^k$ toward that target class.
+Before weighting, we apply a ReLU and max normalization to the pooled-CAV, as shown in \cref{eq:pcav_norm}, to progressively down-weight feature maps that are less aligned with the concept, and emphasize those that are strongly concept-related.
+We refer to the normalized pooled-CAV as $\hat\vp^{c}$.
+The rationale behind using the ReLU here is to keep only feature maps whose activation is positively aligned with the concept.

+\paragraph{Combining attribution, concept weighting, and spatial masking.} As shown in \cref{eq:concept_attribution}, we compute the concept attribution $a^{c,k}$ by first aggregating the normalized attributions $\hat{\tI\tG}^k$ across feature maps using the normalized pooled-CAV weights $\hat p_i^c$, obtaining a single spatial attribution map for the target class.
+We then multiply this map element-wise by the normalized concept map $\hat\mM^c$, which acts as a spatial mask.
+Finally, we sum over all spatial locations to obtain a scalar score that quantifies the attribution of concept-aligned activations to the target class prediction.